Stanley666/proof-of-address-crypto-kickstarter/README.md

 * 	A donation of 0.19 ETH returns 20 OBL and 1 Vybuds (1 Karma)
 * 	A donation of 0.20 ETH returns 40 OBL and 2 Vybuds (2 Karma)

-OBLs are tokens used on the Project Oblio experiment smart contracts.
+OBLs are tokens used on the [Project Oblio experiment smart contracts](https://github.com/project-oblio/decentralized-neuroscience-smart-contracts).
 Karma are just a record to be used in a sort-of proof-of-individual system, if we can ever develop one (we think we can).

 Some things to consider:
 * Making donator's addresses public is useful if we want to prevent someone from hoarding a large number of vybuds, and using them to attack the network early on with fake data.
 The maximum number of vybuds that a single person can order in our kickstarter has not yet been determined.
 * A donator who wanted to remain anonymous could donate ETH, provide a fake address, and receive only OBL.
 In this case, Vybuds would validate said address in a centralized way and choose not to deliver to it.
 So, the investor only games the system by collecting a bunch of OBL, but not vybuds.
 A future blog post will describe why this wouldn't be advantegous for the investor, but we can't make this clear quite yet.
 * This is different from an ICO because a separate log is kept on a per-vybuds basis.
 The number of vybuds can be limited, effectively preventing one person from hoarding too much of a particular kind of wealth ("Karma"; Vybuds hardware).
+Also, karma is not at all synonymous with "number of vybuds owned", except in the case of this initial kickstarter.
-* Thus, there are really two tokens to consider here: Karma (more of a score than a token), and OBL.
+* Thus, there are really two tokens being born here: Karma (more of a score than a token), and OBL.
+Karma can be used to [create fractional voting power](https://medium.com/@FEhrsam/blockchain-governance-programming-our-future-c3bfe30f2d74).

 ## HTML page
 A simple HTML page is included which validates address data and creates a JSON structure for input into a myetherwallet.com transaction as the "additional data" field.
 It ensures that the address data put into the form will be accepted by the smart contract.
 In this context, "address" is not an ethereum address, but a traditional real-world address (street name, city, zip code, etc).